oracle-livelabs/developer/visual-builder/studio/create-web-app/add-other-pages/add-other-pages.md

 2. Click **Show Employees**.

-    The three buttons you created are inactive.
+    The two buttons you created are inactive.

 3. Select a row.
 All the buttons are now active.